 As previously described, there is a suite of STPs that have limited applicability either because they only provide water quantity control capabilities or because they have limited water quality treatment capabilities.
 Limited applicability practices may be used in series with one or more of the other STPs described in this Manual to meet the remaining applicable treatment standards.
-Limited applicability practices include:
+Detention and conveyance practices include:

 - Dry Detention Ponds

-- Underground Storage Vaults
+- Storage Vaults

-- Wet Swales and Conveyance Swales
+- Conveyance Swales